JoshuaW03628/team-eaaar/README.md

-# BARN Project
+# Team Eaaar 👂
-> 🏈 Hub for sports discussion, trivia and statistics.
+> Repo for demonstrating data structures with interactive visualizations and simulations
-> My Trimester 2 AP Computer Science Principles final project